-JANE B. STRANCH, Circuit Judge, concurring.
-I concur in the majority opinion because its legal analysis applied to the record before us fully supports and explains our decision.
-I write separately to address briefly concerns that our merits determination need not reach.
-The dissent raises one such fundamental concern by recounting the crimes that underlie the death penalty sentences of prisoners involved in this execution protocol challenge.
+JANE B. STRANCH, Circuit Judge, concurring in the dissent.
+I concur in Judge Moore's dissenting opinion because its legal analysis applied to the record before us fully supports and explains where the majority opinion errs.
+I write separately to address other concerns that intertwine with our merits determination.
+The majority raises one such fundamental concern by recounting the crimes that underlie the death penalty sentences of prisoners involved in this execution protocol challenge.
 The recitation of these crimes reveals what they are-horrific.
-But even in the face of such crimes and their powerful provocation to respond in kind, our American legal system and current experience with the death penalty provide reasons to stay the hand of those implementing this lethal injection protocol so that the court may evaluate whether the latest protocol complies with the requirements of our constitution.
+But even in the face of such crimes and their powerful provocation to respond in kind, our American legal system and current experience with the death penalty provide reasons to stay the hand of those implementing this lethal injection protocol so that the court may evaluate whether the latest protocol complies with the requirements of our Constitution.